08. The Market Revolution

 ¶ 36 Leave a comment on paragraph 36 0 As early as the 1790s, however, merchants in New England began experimenting with machines to replace the “putting-out” system.
 To effect this transition, merchants and factory owners relied on the theft of British technological knowledge to build the machines they needed.
 In 1789, for instance, a textile mill in Pawtucket, Rhode Island contracted twenty-one-year-old British immigrant Samuel Slater to build a yarn-spinning machine and then a carding machine because he had apprenticed in an English mill and was familiar with English machinery.
 The fruits of American industrial espionage peaked in 1813 when Francis Cabot Lowell and Paul Moody recreated the powered loom used in the mills of Manchester, England.
 Lowell had spent two years in Britain observing and touring mills in England.
 He committed the design of the powered loom to memory so that, no matter how many times British customs officials searched his luggage, he could smuggle England’s industrial know-how into New England.

 ¶ 37 Leave a comment on paragraph 37 0 Lowell’s contribution to American industrialism was not only technological, it was organizational.
 He helped reorganize and centralize the American manufacturing process.
 A new approach, the Waltham-Lowell System, created the textile mill that defined antebellum New England and American industrialism before the Civil War.
 The modern American textile mill was fully realized in the planned mill town of Lowell in 1821, four years after Lowell himself died.
 Powered by the Merrimack River in northern Massachusetts and operated by local farm girls, the mills of Lowell centralized the process of textile manufacturing under one roof.
 The modern American factory was born.
 Soon ten thousand workers labored in Lowell alone.
-Sarah Rice, who worked at the nearby Millbury factory, found it “a noisy place” that was “more confined than I like to be.”
+Sarah Rice, who worked at the nearby Millbury factory, found it “a noisy place” that was “more confined than I like to be.” ((Sarah “Sally” Rice to her father, 23 Feb 1845, published in The New England Mill Village, 1790-1860 (Cambridge, Mass: MIT Press, 1982), 390.))
 Working conditions were harsh for the many desperate “mill girls” who operated the factories relentlessly from sun-up to sun-down.
-One worker complained that “a large class of females are, and have been, destined to a state of servitude.”
+One worker complained that “a large class of females are, and have been, destined to a state of servitude.” ((Factory Tracts.
+Factory Life As It Is, Number One, [(Lowell, MA, 1845)].))
 Women struck.
 They lobbied for better working hours.
 But the lure of wages was too much.
-As another worker noted, “very many Ladies…have given up millinery, dressmaking & school keeping for work in the mill.”
+As another worker noted, “very many Ladies…have given up millinery, dressmaking & school keeping for work in the mill.” ((Malenda M. Edwards to Sabrina Bennett, 4 Apr 1839, quoted in Thomas Dublin, ed., Farm to Factory Women’s Letters, 1830-1860 (New York: Columbia University Press, 1993), 74.))
 With a large supply of eager workers, Lowell’s vision brought a rush of capital and entrepreneurs into New England and the first manufacturing boom in the new republic.

 ¶ 38 Leave a comment on paragraph 38 0

-¶ 39 Leave a comment on paragraph 39 0 The Market Revolution shook other industries as well.
+¶ 39 Leave a comment on paragraph 39 0 The market revolution shook other industries as well.
 Craftsmen began to understand that new markets increased the demand for their products.
 Some shoemakers, for instance, abandoned the traditional method of producing custom-built shoes at their home workshop and instead began producing larger quantities of shoes in ready-made sizes to be shipped to urban centers.
 Manufacturers wanting increased production abandoned the old personal approach of relying upon a single live-in apprentice for labor and instead hired unskilled wage laborers who did not have to be trained in all aspects of making shoes but could simply be assigned a single repeatable aspect of the task.
 Factories slowly replaced shops.
 The old paternalistic apprentice system, which involved long-term obligations between apprentice and master, gave way to a more impersonal and more flexible labor system in which unskilled laborers could be hired and fired as the market dictated.
-A writer in the New York Observer in 1826 complained, “The master no longer lives among his apprentices [and] watches over their moral as well as mechanical improvement.”
+A writer in the New York Observer in 1826 complained, “The master no longer lives among his apprentices [and] watches over their moral as well as mechanical improvement.” ((“Apprentices No. 2,” New York Observer October 14, 1826.))
 Masters-turned-employers now not only had fewer obligations to their workers, they had a lesser attachment.
 They no longer shared the bonds of their trade but were subsumed under a new class-based relationships: employers and employees, bosses and workers, capitalists and laborers.
 On the other hand, workers were freed from the long-term, paternalistic obligations of apprenticeship or the legal subjugation of indentured servitude.
 They could—theoretically—work when and where they wanted.
-When men or women made an agreement with an employer to work for wages, they were “left free to apportion among themselves their respective shares, untrammeled…by unwise laws,” as Reverend Alonzo Potter rosily proclaimed in 1840.
+When men or women made an agreement with an employer to work for wages, they were “left free to apportion among themselves their respective shares, untrammeled…by unwise laws,” as Reverend Alonzo Potter rosily proclaimed in 1840. ((Reverend Alonzo Potter, Political Economy: Its Objects, Uses, and Principles, 1840, 92.))
 But while the new labor system was celebrated throughout the northern United States as “free labor,” it was simultaneously lamented by a growing powerless class of laborers.

-¶ 43 Leave a comment on paragraph 43 0 Wage workers—a population disproportionately composed of immigrants and poorer Americans—faced low wages, long hours, and dangerous working conditions.
+¶ 43 Leave a comment on paragraph 43 1 Wage workers—a population disproportionately composed of immigrants and poorer Americans—faced low wages, long hours, and dangerous working conditions.
 Class conflict developed.
 Instead of the formal inequality of a master-servant contract, employer and employee entered a contract presumably as equals.
 But hierarchy was evident: employers had financial security and political power; employees faced uncertainty and powerlessness in the workplace.
 Dependent upon the whims of their employers, some workers turned to strikes and unions to pool their resources.
-In 1825 a group of journeymen in Boston formed a Carpenters’ Union to protest their inability “to maintain a family at the present time, with the wages which are now usually given.”
+In 1825 a group of journeymen in Boston formed a Carpenters’ Union to protest their inability “to maintain a family at the present time, with the wages which are now usually given.” ((“Notice to House Carpenters in the Country,” Columbian Centinel, 23 Apr 1825.))
 Working men organized unions to assert themselves and win both the respect and the resources due to a breadwinner and a citizen.

-¶ 44 Leave a comment on paragraph 44 0 For the middle-class managers and civic leaders caught between workers and owners, unions enflamed a dangerous antagonism between employers and employees.
+¶ 44 Leave a comment on paragraph 44 1 For the middle-class managers and civic leaders caught between workers and owners, unions enflamed a dangerous antagonism between employers and employees.
 They countered any claims of inherent class conflict with the ideology of social mobility.
 Middle-class owners and managers justified their economic privilege as the natural product of superior character traits, including their wide decision-making and hard work.
 There were not classes of capitalists and laborers in America, they said, there was simply a steady ladder carrying laborers upward into management and ownership.
-One group of master carpenters denounced their striking journeyman in 1825 with the claim that workers of “industrious and temperate habits, have, in their turn, become thriving and respectable Masters, and the great body of our Mechanics have been enabled to acquire property and respectability, with a just weight and influence in society.”
+One group of master carpenters denounced their striking journeyman in 1825 with the claim that workers of “industrious and temperate habits, have, in their turn, become thriving and respectable Masters, and the great body of our Mechanics have been enabled to acquire property and respectability, with a just weight and influence in society.” ((John R. Commons, ed., A Documentary History of American Industrial Society (New York: Russell & Russell, 1958), VI: 79.))
 In an 1856 speech in Kalamazoo, Michigan, Abraham Lincoln had to assure his audience that the country’s commercial transformation had not reduced American laborers to slavery.
 Southerners, he said “insist that their slaves are far better off than Northern freemen.
 What a mistaken view do these men have of Northern labourers!
 They think that men are always to remain labourers here – but there is no such class.
 The man who laboured for another last year, this year labours for himself.
-And next year he will hire others to labour for him.”
+And next year he will hire others to labour for him.” ((Abraham Lincoln, Speech at Kalamazoo, Michigan, Aug.
+27, 1856, Collected Works of Abraham Lincoln, Vol. II (New Brunswick, N.J.: Rutgers University Press, 1953), 364.))
 It was this essential belief that undergirded the northern commitment to “free labor” and won the market revolution much widespread acceptance.

 ¶ 45 Leave a comment on paragraph 45 0